swag-lang/swag/docs/getting_started.md

 And as this is a normal Swag workspace, you could also build and test it with `swag test -w:swag/reference`.

+You will also find some small examples (mostly written for tests) in `swag/bin/examples/modules`.
+To build and run one of them from the console, go to the workspace folder (`/examples`) and type for example `swag run -m:wnd`

 # Script file
 Instead of a workspace, Swag can also be used to build and run a simple script file.
 No executable will be generated, the compiler will do all the job.